Funding Your Post-Grad Public Interest Career

 We understand that public interest work often presents financial challenges to students and graduates with significant educational debt burden.
-The following resources to designed to help make post-graduation public interest careers financially feasible.
+The following resources are designed to help make post-graduation public interest careers financially feasible.
 If you are looking for information on funding your summer or academic-year position, please visit our Scholarships and Summer Funding page.

 Post-Graduate Fellowship Programs

 Post-graduate fellowships represent one important way that students launch their public interest careers.
 For project-based fellowships, the applicant, often in conjunction with an organization, proposes a project to address an unmet legal need and applies for funding.
 Organizations may also advertise potential projects that they would like to sponsor and interview potential fellows to lead the project before applying for funding.
 Fellowships may also be recurring positions based at specific organizations, or they may be entrepreneurial, designed to fund a new public interest legal organization.

 The GW Law Loan Repayment Assistance Program (LRAP) helps J.D. graduates in wide variety of public interest positions realize their career goals by providing financial assistance to meet their law school student loan obligations.
 LRAP provides assistance in the form of annual loans made to assist with loan payments, which are then forgiven completely at the end of the year, provided that the graduate remains in qualifying public interest employment.
 Awards are determined based on the graduate’s salary and the application of a formula designed to maximize the equity of the distribution of available program funds.

 Federal Loan Repayment Assistance